ERC-TibSchol/pdf-to-jpg/README.md

 - `pdf2image` library

 This script relies on the `pdf2image` library, which is built on top of Poppler for PDF rendering.
-Make sure you have Poppler installed on your system and provide the correct path to `poppler_path` parameter in the `convert_from_path` function.
+Install Poppler on your system and provide the correct path to `poppler_path` parameter in the `convert_from_path` function.

 For more information on the library, see [pdf2image documentation](https://github.com/Belval/pdf2image).